 Quality of Education

-1.6 Improve the outcomes in phonics so that attainment is above the national average at the end of year 1 and year 2
+11. Impact: By July 2022, fully implement Little Wandle so that outcomes in phonics is at least in line with national at the end of year 1 and year 2

-1.7 Improve the outcomes in reading so that attainment is in line or above the national average at all phases
+13. Impact: Improve the outcomes in reading so that attainment is in line or above national at all phases